-The mission of Washington Health System Foundation is to generate present and future charitable resources to support Washington Health System in providing high quality health care services to the people it serves.
+The mission of the Washington Health System Foundation is to generate present and future charitable resources to support Great Patient Care.

 Established in 1992, Washington Health System Foundation helps financially support Washington Health System, a non-profit integrated healthcare system that depends on the community’s charitable giving to fulfill its mission to provide great patient care.